You'll Never Be Normal

 "Good evening, Harry Potter," squeaked the tiny elf, "Is there anything that Harry Potter needs?"

 "Yes, Winky, I need to speak with the two of you," Harry replied.
-He intended the ask them to sit, but the sitting room contained no chair suitable for an elf.
+He intended to ask them to sit, but the small sitting room contained no chair suitable for an elf.
 He figured that they would prefer to stand anyway.
 "You know that tomorrow I testify before the Wizengamot about the house elf reforms."

 "All the house elves know, Harry Potter," exclaimed Dobby proudly, "All the house elves now know that Harry Potter is a great wizard.
 Only Harry Potter would do something like this for house elves."